mozilla/remote-settings/docs/target-filters.rst

    :param input:
       A value for the bucket sampling to be stable over.
-   :param integer start:
+   :param start:
       The bucket at the start of the range to check.
 Bucket indexes larger than the total bucket count wrap to the start of the range, e.g. bucket 110 and bucket 10 are the same bucket if the total bucket count is 100.
-   :param integer count:
+   :param count:
       The number of buckets to check, starting at the start bucket.
 If this is large enough to cause the range to exceed the total number of buckets, the search will wrap to the start of the range again.
-   :param integer total:
+   :param total:
       The number of buckets you want to group users into.

 .. js:function:: date(dateString)